-The Management's Discussion and Analysis of the East Baton Rouge Parish Assessor's Office's (Assessor) financial performance presents a narrative overview and analysis of the Assessor's financial activities for the fiscal year ended December 31, 2022.
+The Management's Discussion and Analysis of the East Baton Rouge Parish Assessor's Office's (Assessor) financial performance presents a narrative overview and analysis of the Assessor's financial activities for the year ended December 31, 2023.
 This document focuses on the current year's activities, resulting changes, and currently known facts in comparison with prior year's information.
-Please read it in conjunction with the basic financial statements, which follow this section.
+Please read this document in conjunction with the additional information contained in the Assessor's financial statements, which begins on page 12.